msachi/kafka-streams-demo/README.md

   .to("streams-wordcount-output", Produced.with(Serdes.String(), Serdes.Long()));
 ```

-If we again describe this augmented topology as `System.out.println(topology.describe())`, we will get the following:
+If we again describe this augmented topology with `System.out.println(topology.describe())`, we will get the following:

 ```java
 $ mvn clean package